Morarri/tonkeeper-web/README.md

-# Tonkeeper Web Monorepo
+# RemotePay App

-Tonkeeper Web is a non-custodial crypto wallet and gateway to blockchain dApps.
+RemotePay is a non-custodial crypto wallet and gateway to blockchain dApps.

-Tonkeeper Extension supports Firefox 109.0 or higher version, Google Chrome, and Chromium-based browsers.
+RemotePay Extension supports Firefox 109.0 or higher version, Google Chrome, and Chromium-based browsers.
 We recommend using the latest available browser version.

 ## Building locally